 “Consider bringing frozen meals instead…make-ahead meals will prevent any raw meat food contamination at the not-so-sanitary campsite…. or the dreaded ‘leaky’ meat container in the cooler!”

 Packing several pre-prepared camp meals along with traditional camping favorites such as hot dogs and s’mores not only alleviates some of mum’s stress but also allows you to keep an eye on your adventurous bub.

-It’s important to remember that when you take a toddler camping, you’re not expecting them to suddenly become an outdoor fanatic.
-Rather, you’re helping to instill familiarity with the camping process, enabling them to enjoy it much more in the future.
+It’s important to remember that when you take a toddler camping, you’re not expecting them to suddenly become outdoor fanatics.
+Rather, you’re helping to instil familiarity with the camping process, enabling them to enjoy it much more in the future.

 Essential Items You Need for Camping With Toddlers